alcortesm/sputnik-popularity/README.md

 To run them individually use `make unit`, `make integration` or `make e2e`.

+## My Production Environment

+Software:
+  - The Git repository is available on [Github](https://github.com/alcortesm/sputnik-popularity).

+Hardware:

+  - Database: an InfluxDB instance running on Amazon Web Services (AWS) in Germany, EU.
+  - Scraper and Web front-end: running as a single docker container on Google Cloud Platform (GCP) in South Carolina, USA.

+I use [CircleCI](https://circleci.com) to run all tests on pull requests before merging to master.

 ## How to run the project

 Some environment variables are required to run the project: